libmanuk/DOSPDFtkMerge/README.md

 3. Double click on the .bat file.
 4. Provide inputs for the questions you will be prompted to answer.

-### It is recommended that this script be run on a set of copied .TIF images, not on "sole" copies.
+### It is recommended that this script be run on a set of copied images, not on "sole" copies.

 ### This script assumes that the computer being used for implementation has PDFtk for Windows installed and that it is working at the commandline.